Loxton Beaver Trail

 Management Forgotten Trails Association

-Length 8.5 km loop
+Length 8.5 km

 Activities Cross-Country Skiing, Hiking, Snowshoeing